bobf34/GlobalWarming/plots.md

 ![Plot](./Simple99yearMovingAverageModel.png)

-The 99-Year moving average does not sufficiently attenuate the 11-year cycle.
-Here's the model with both a 99-year moving average, and an 11-year moving average.
+The 99-Year moving average does not sufficiently attenuate the 11-year cycle, hence the 11-year ripples.
+Here's the model with both a
+99-year moving average, and an 11-year moving average.
+The 11-year moving average works well, but provides a bit too much smoothing.
+The notch-filter alternative used in the sunspot-only prediction above provides more detailed prediction, but eliminates the ability to predict into the future.

 ![Plot](./99year11yearMovingAverageModel.png)